 Cautioning is not the same as advice.
 A caution is when you are fairly certain that a behaviour has occurred, and when you need to set some ground rules and expectations specifically around the perpetrator to satisfy yourself that the victim and future attendees will be safe.
 Or, if it is a one-off incident, where you have serious concerns about the behaviour, but do not think the type of behaviour is likely to cause future problems.

 A large part of this particular one for me is the insight of the alleged perpetrator.
-If they are resistant to any notion of wrongdoing and are unable to accept responsibility for what seems to be something they did, I will be less likely the caution them.
+If they are resistant and are unable to accept responsibility for what seems to be something they did, I will be less likely the caution them.
 The reason why is that a lack of insight does not give me faith that the person will act appropriately in the future, and could potentially cause more harm to the alleged victim or other people.

 A step above a caution is actually requiring a person to sign a behavioural agreement.
 This can include not interacting with certain people, rules about hotel sharing and participation, and other elements.
 It is voluntary on the part of the perpetrator, but can be required for them to be given access to an event or community.
 It gives you a pathway to remove them later if they breach the terms of the agreement.

-I would use this if there was a serious issue, but you believe that the insight is present enough that the risk of the person can be successfully contained through such an agreement.
+I would use this if there was a serious issue, but you believe that the person’s behaviour can be successfully contained through such an agreement.
 I would not use this if I did not trust the person to abide by the terms of such an agreement.

 A suspension is any time a person will not be permitted at the event under specific parameters.
-If there was a serious issue that was limited to one person with a low risk of recurrance, it could include barring admission whenever that particular person is in attendance.
-Or, it could be a suspension pending proof of therapy or other things that would indicate rehabilitation.
+If there was a serious issue that was limited to one person with a low risk of recurrence, it could include barring admission whenever that particular person is in attendance.

-This type of sanction should only be used if you’re quite sure of what occurred, and there was serious, real harm and/or a risk of serious future harm.
+This type of sanction should only be used if you’re quite sure of what occurred, and there was serious, real harm or a risk of serious future harm.

 This is the most serious sanction we have the power to put in place as organizers or community leaders.
 I only use it when I believe there is a serious risk of harm, and I do not believe the person has the intention to cease or change their bad behaviour.
-I have only had to enforce this level of ban twice – one for a person who 11 girls have accused of sexual assault and/or harassment, and one for a person who spread HIV.
+I have only had to enforce a ban twice.

 This is a power that should be used sparingly, but you should not be afraid to use it when it is called for to protect your community.
 I know it sucks to be that person – but the position you are in calls for you to make these decisions.